axieinfinity/ronin-documentation/docs/node-operators/resources/specification/mainnet.md

----
-description: Ronin mainnet specification.
+# Ronin mainnet
----

-# Specification
-This page describes the details of the Ronin mainnet specification.
+This page describes the specification of the Ronin mainnet.

 ## Configuration
 * Chain ID (network ID): `2020`